maxd/graphql-dsl/README.md

 ## 👀 Examples

-SpaceX GraphQL API has been used for examples.
-So, you can test generated GraphQL queries [here](https://api.spacex.land/graphql/).
+:bulb: _Non-official SpaceX GraphQL API has been used for most of examples.
+So, you can test generated GraphQL queries [here](https://api.spacex.land/graphql/)._

 ### Operations